China jails anti-corruption activists after high-profile trial

 Two of the activists, Liu Ping and Wei Zhongping, were sentenced to 6-1/2 years in prison for using a cult to damage law enforcement, gathering a mob to disturb order in public places, and picking quarrels and provoking disputes.

 "It isn't fair, it isn't just," said Si Weijiang, Liu's lawyer, reached by phone.
-"The laws can just be bent however (the government) wants in politicized cases."
+"The laws can just be bent however (the government) wants in politicised cases."

 Another activist, Li Sihua, was sentenced to three years in prison, also for picking quarrels and provoking disputes.